natalieagus/50002/docs/Hardware/d_logicsynthesis.md

 2. **Synthesize logic**: Given a truth table,  perform straightforward logic synthesis using **sum-of-products**.
 3. **Boolean Algebra Minimisation**: Minimise boolean functions (e.g: basic sum-of-products) using DeMorgan's theorem, reduction rule, absorption rule, etc or Karnaugh Map to make the boolean equation more compact.
 This results in simplified hardware (cheaper, smaller) while retaining functionality.
 4. **Universal Gates**: NAND and NOR gates are universal.
 We can construct **any** combinational logic device by just using NAND gates or NOR gates alone.
-5. **Complex Combinational Logic Device**: Special devices like demux, decoder, multiplexer, and ROM are essential components.
+5. **Complex Combinational Logic Device**: Special devices like deMUX, decoder, multiplexer, and ROM are essential components.
 Multiplexers are used to implement **conditional logic** (if-else), decoders are used to perform address decoding among many others.
 Decoders can be used to implement a ROM.
 It maps the input address lines to specific memory locations within the ROM.
 6. **Universal Logic Synthesizer**: Both ROMs and Muxes are <span class="orange-bold">universal logic synthesizer</span> and can be used to implement any logic.
 ROM essentially acts as a look-up table (LUT) where each input combination maps directly to a pre-defined output value.
 However, this results in **size explosion**.
 For $n$ inputs, the ROM requires $2^n$ rows,  leading to rapid growth in memory size for large input sizes.
 Mux-based designs do not suffer from exponential size explosion in the same way.
-A mux scales **hierarchically**, where smaller muxes can be used to build bigger muxes in a structured way rather than requiring an exponentially growing number of components like ROMs do.
+A MUX scales **hierarchically**, where smaller MUXes can be used to build bigger MUXes in a structured way rather than requiring an exponentially growing number of components like ROMs do.

 Design tradeoff summary for logic synthesis:
 * **ROM**-based designs (easiest, simply store the truth table as-is) are useful when precomputed logic storage is acceptable and logic complexity is high.